davidKolesar/C-Programming-Curriculum/README.md

 **NOTE -- The links provided are just extra reading to help introduce the student to terms they might be unfamiliar with.
 They are not required to understand the rest of the text. **

+## What is hello world?

+In computer programming, there's a tradition when learning a new language to make it display the phrase "Hello, world!"
+This is commonly done because displaying text is typically the most basic thing a given programming language will do.
+This way, the programmer knows that their environment is configured properly before they start trying to write more complicated programs.

 ## What is the lifecycle of a C program?

 Take a look at the helloWorld program that comes as an example with this class.
 They are located in the *"examplePrograms"* folder.
 Once inside the helloWorld folder, open the main.c program inside of a basic text editor (notepad is fine).
 Do not use more advanced text editors like Mircosoft Word, which will add markup information that will prevent your program from running properly.
+This is the "hello world" program mentioned in the previous paragraph.
+However, before we test it out, let's talk about the life-cycle of a C program.
+You don't just punch commands into a black box and have them suddenly execute.
+There is a process that all C programs go through, in which different files (with different file extensions) perform different tasks.

 0. **Source Code Files (.c)**
 *A programmer writes a disk file creating the source code:*

-  *printf("Hello World!");*
+  *printf("Hello, world!");*

 This source code is the human readable language that we use to give a computer a series of commands to execute.
 In the previous example above, the **source code** tells the computer we want to print the statement "Hello World!" to the console.
 We do this by typing out a a predefined *function* that our programming languages already recognizes (more on this later).